vechain-energy/oracle.vechain.energy/README.md

 ```

 * If a reporter can fetch data but can't publish it due to an empty wallet or technical issues, anyone can use the latest signed value and publish it to the feed.
-* The random selection of preferred reports is not linked to single feedIds.
-Reports must therefor supported all configured feeds.
+* The random selection of a preferred reporter is not linked to single feedIds.
+Reporters must therefor supported all configured feeds.